PayString/paystring/readme.md

 ### Response format <!-- omit in toc -->

-A successful response to the "Send confirmation receipt" method returns a 200 HTTP status code.
+A successful response to the "Send payment proof" method returns a 200 HTTP status code.

 ### Example <!-- omit in toc -->